TRUMPF-IoT/C-DEngine/readme.md

 # Welcome to the C-DEngine

-## Rapid Development Framework for distributed Industrial IoT Solutions
+## Rapid Development Framework for distributed Industrial Grade IoT Solutions

 Thank you for your interest in the C-DEngine - the rapid development framework for IoT solutions.